 A small island, reach Inch Island by causeway.
 In fact, there are two causeways – one for cars, and one for hikers across the sound.
 The island is home to a wildlife reserve good for bird-watching, with purpose-built paths along the water.
 It also has some lovely views, including Greenan Hill and Grianan of Aileach.
 In addition, there’s a castle ruin – though private, view the ruin from the pedestrian causeway.

 The other northern city is Letterkenny.
-Though smaller and less well-known than Derry, Letterkenny makes a good base for those wishing to explore Glenveagh and northern Donegal while still enjoying the benefits of being based in the town.
-Plenty of pubs here, make sure you try a pint of Kinnegar, a delicious local Donegal-brewed beer.
+Though smaller and less well-known than Derry, Letterkenny makes a good base for those wishing to explore Glenveagh and northern Donegal while still enjoying the benefits of being based in town.
+With plenty of pubs in town, make sure you try a pint of Kinnegar, a delicious Donegal-brewed beer.

 A warm welcome awaits you at Rathmullan House, a Georgian family-run 4 star country house on the shores of Lough Swilly.
 Enjoy your stay at this fabulous property, with a local sandy beach and acres of wooded gardens.
 Rathmullan House is a lovely place to unwind and relax while enjoying the Wild Atlantic Way and its surroundings.

 Though a little ways away from the Grianan of Aileach (roughly an hour’s drive), there’s no place better for luxury living in Donegal than Lough Eske Castle.
 This lakeside gothic facade epitomises luxury, with its own final dining options, a decadent spa and wellness centre and a myriad of on-site activities.
 Lough Eske Castle is the perfect 5 star stay for anyone wishing to explore the wilds of Donegal in style.

 Find out more about Ireland’s ancient heritage, where to find the coolest sites and how to visit them in our Ancient Ireland collection below.